 At the beginning of your studies, you should meet with the MPA Graduate Advisor to discuss your program plan.
-Although the program is fairly straightforward, you should periodically check with the MPA Graduate Advisor or a public administration faculty member to see that you are on the right track.
+Although the program is fairly straight forward, you should periodically check with the MPA Graduate Advisor to see that you are on the right track.
 If you want to change your program, substitute a course or add a course not on your program, you should see the MPA Graduate Advisor to gain approval and ensure an official change is made.

-MPA faculty office hours are posted on the Political Science Web site and outside the Department office.
-You may sign up for an appointment in person (office hours sign-in sheets are posted outside faculty office doors), or via telephone or e-mail.
-You should note that there are no faculty office hours between semesters, during final examination weeks or during the summer semester if faculty are off-duty.
+Other MPA faculty also are available for academic and career advisement, although questions about program policies or your program progress should be directed toward the MPA Graduate Advisor.
+MPA faculty office hours are posted on the Political Science Web site, outside the Department office and on course syllabi.
+You may sign up for an appointment in person with the faculty member, or by contacting the faculty member via telephone or e-mail.
+Please note that there are no faculty office hours between semesters, during final examination weeks or during the summer semester if faculty are off-duty.